-• APPEAL AND REPORT - An institution has 90 days to appeal, after which the Secretary will issue a report listing institutions that fall in the bottom five percent.
-An institution will be automatically removed from the bottom five percent if its preceding three-year average meets or exceeds the bottom five percent threshold.
+• APPEAL - An institution has 90 days to appeal.
+An institution will be automatically removed from the bottom five percent if its preceding three-year average meets or exceeds the bottom five percent trigger.

-- CONSUMER WARNING The Secretary shall incorporate the bottom 5 percent report into existing data sources, such as the College Scorecard. - PLAN AND CALCULATION OF AVERAGE Every fifth academic year, an institution must develop a plan to meet or rise above the threshold mark.
-The Secretary will grant an institution two hold harmless years after notification, then calculate its average completion rate over the next three academic years. - UNDER-RESOURCED YEARS In determining the next three academic years to average, the Secretary will skip any academic year in which less than \$25 million is available for the Completion Improvement Program. - FAILURE TO IMPROVE If an institution has an average three-year completion rate that is below the threshold mark, the Secretary will impose penalties.
-The Secretary can delay imposing penalties for up to two years if an institution's completion rate for the most recent academic year is at or above the threshold mark.
-After the delay, the Secretary will calculate a new three-year average and impose penalties if it is below the threshold mark. - PENALTIES The first year an institution is subject to a penalty, it must pay the Secretary an amount equal to 25 percent of the funds it received under the bill.
-If, by the second penalty year, the institution's updated three-year average is still below the threshold mark, it must pay an amount equal to 40 percent of the funds it received under the bill.
-If, by the third penalty year, the institution's updated three-year average is still below the threshold mark, it will pay back 50 percent of the funds it received under the bill.
+- PLAN AND CALCULATION OF AVERAGE Every fifth academic year, an institution must develop a plan to meet or rise above the trigger mark.
+The Secretary will grant an institution two hold harmless years after notification, then calculate its average completion rate over the next three academic years. - UNDER-RESOURCED YEARS In determining the next three academic years to average, the Secretary will skip any academic year in which less than \$25 million is available for the Completion Improvement Program. - FAILURE TO IMPROVE If an institution has an average three-year completion rate that is below the trigger mark, the Secretary will impose penalties.
+The Secretary can delay imposing penalties for up to two years if an institution's completion rate for the most recent academic year is at or above the trigger mark.
+After the delay, the Secretary will calculate a new three-year average and impose penalties if it is below the trigger mark. - PENALTIES The first year an institution is subject to a penalty, it must pay the Secretary an amount equal to 25 percent of the funds it received under the bill.
+If, by the second penalty year, the institution's updated three-year average is still below the trigger mark, it must pay an amount equal to 40 percent of the funds it received under the bill.
+If, by the third penalty year, the institution's updated three-year average is still below the trigger mark, it will pay back 50 percent of the funds it received under the bill.
 Thus, if an institution fails to improve through the entire penalty phase, it will pay back the entire grant plus a 15 percent fine.
 For-profit institutions that fail to improve after 5 years from initial identification will pay a \$1 million fine (these schools are not eligible to receive funds under Completion Improvement Program). - The Secretary may waive penalties in order to avoid extreme hardship for enrolled students.
 The Secretary may allow institutions to enter into a payment plan. - When subject to penalty fees, institutions must ensure that students receive their full amount of title IV funding.
 Institutions are prohibited from reducing need-based aid or raising tuition or fees in order to pay penalty fees. - The Secretary will collect penalty fees within one year and use the fees to fund the Completion Improvement and Bonus Programs. - APPEAL An institution can appeal penalties.